 While at Columbia, she authored George Inness and the Visionary Landscape (George Braziller, Inc., 2003) and curated an exhibition of the same name (National Academy of Design, New York, 2003-04; San Diego Museum of Art, 2004), which was awarded Best Exhibition by the Metropolitan Chapter of The Victorian Society in America.
 It received critical acclaim in more than 90 newspapers and magazines, including The New York Times.
 She published her second book, George Inness: Writings and Reflections on Art and Philosophy, in 2007.

-Dr. Bell has delivered lectures and participated in symposia at the Clark Art Institute; the Thomas Cole National Historic Site; the Museum of Fine Arts, Houston; the Museo di Santa Giulia, Brescia; the Musée des Maîtres et Artisans du Québec; the American Academy in Rome; the Museo Correr, Venice; and other locations.
+Dr. Bell has delivered lectures and participated in symposia on American art at the Clark Art Institute; the Thomas Cole National Historic Site; the Museum of Fine Arts, Houston; the Museo di Santa Giulia, Brescia; the Musée des Maîtres et Artisans du Québec; the American Academy in Rome; the Museo Correr, Venice; and other locations.
 She has recently chaired sessions and presented her work at the annual conferences of the College Art Association, Association of Historians of American Art, and the Nineteenth Century Studies Association.
 As part of her research on transnationalism in Italo-American relations, she is working on a critical study and exhibition entitled “Transnational Expatriates: Coleman, Vedder, and the Aesthetic Movement in Gilded Age Italy.”
 The book will also contain the first catalogue of the work of the American expatriate painter Charles Caryl Coleman (1840-1928).